 - Student organizations may not transfer funds into (Senate Rules) or out of (Stipend Model Rules) stipend line items.

-- Surplus requests for stipend funds require PFC advance approval (before Senate may hear them).
+- Surplus requests for stipend funds require advance approval of the Programs Finance Committee (before Senate may hear them).

 - Any exceptions to the stipend model require a two-thirds majority vote of student Senate.